sghpjuikit/player/app/documentation/README.md

 - AUTOMATIC, which means the widget instance loads with the layout
 - MANUAL, which postpones widget instance loading until user clicks on the widget.
 Until then the widget does not function and displays a placeholder ui.

 Manually loaded widgets make it possible for relatively large number of widgets to exist in the layout with minor overhead.
-This technique is suitable for those widgets user does not need to be readily available.
+This technique is suitable for those widgets, that user does not need to be readily available.

 Note that widget inputs and outputs do not exist until widget instance is loaded, so if other widgets link to not yet loaded widget, the connection links will not receive any input.
 Linking will be delayed until the widget loads.